-We recently introduced an interferometer based on this idea, which we call SEA TADPOLE or Spatially Encoded Arrangement for Temporal Analysis by Dispersing a Pair of Light E-Fields.[23-25] In SEA TAPDOLE, in addition to reconstructing the unknown field with the full resolution of the spectrometer, we also use a simple experimental set-up (using optical fibers) that makes the device very insensitive to misalignments and easy to use.
-Using SEA TAPDOLE we have shown that pulses with time bandwidth products (TBP) as large 400 could be measured, and others have since shown that SEA TAPDOLE is useful for measuring shaped pulses[53].
-Additionally, we even found that, for many pulses, the spectrum that we retrieve from the interferogram is better resolved than the spectrum that we measure directly with the spectrometer in SEA TAPDOLE, and this improvement can be as great as a factor of 7 (in the sense that the spectral fringe contrast was 7 times better in the SEA TAPDOLE spectrum).[23]
+the device very insensitive to misalignments and easy to use.
+Using SEA TADPOLE we have shown that pulses with time bandwidth products (TBP) as large 400 could be measured, and others have since shown that SEA TADPOLE is useful for measuring shaped pulses [54].
+Additionally, we even found that, for many pulses, the spectrum that we retrieve from the interferogram is better resolved than the spectrum that we measure directly with the spectrometer in SEA TADPOLE, and this improvement can be as great as a factor of 7 (in the sense that the spectrum) [27].